Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Main Results

 The explicit calculation of the total derivative is found in appendix~\ref{app:Differentiation} and yields relation \eqref{yMMMSE_Etilde}.
 Finally \eqref{MMMSE_Etilde} follows from \eqref{xymmse} in Theorem \ref{thmMMSE} and \eqref{yMMMSE_Etilde}. \end{IEEEproof}

 The proofs of Theorems~\ref{th:upperbound} and \ref{th:replica} are presented in sec.~\ref{sec:partII} and \ref{sec:partIII}.
 We conjecture that Theorem~\ref{th:replica} and Corollary~\ref{cor:MMSE} hold for any $B$.
 Their proofs require a control of AMP by SE, a result that to the best of our knowledge is currently available in the literature only for $B=1$.
-Proving SE for all $B$ would imply that all results of this paper are valid for the structured case, and we believe that this is not out of reach.
-Another direction for generalization that could be handled at the expense of more technical work is a mixture of discrete and absolutely continuous parts for $P_0$ (we note that \cite{DBLP:journals/corr/ReevesP16} deals with this case).
+Proving SE for all $B$ would imply that all the results of this paper are valid for the structured case, and we believe that this is not out of reach\footnote{Since completion of the first version of this manuscript some works related to the extension of the state evolution analysis to more general settings, including structured priors, have appeared \cite{DBLP:journals/corr/MaRB17,DBLP:journals/corr/abs-1708-03950}.
+It is probable that these combined with the present analysis allow to generalize our results to the $B\ge 2$ case.
+We tend to believe that it is the case but leave this question open for future work.}.